Mayuramrutiya/Multi-Class-Text-Classification/README.md

 * Term Frequency (TF) = (Number of times word appears in a document)/(Number of word in the document)

-* Inverse Document Frequency (IDF) = log(N/n), where, N is the number of documents (our case number of work order description) and n is the number of documents a word has appeared in.
+* Inverse Document Frequency (IDF) = log(N/n), where, N is the number of documents (In our case number of work order description) and n is the number of documents a word has appeared in.
 The IDF of a word that appears more in only one class and less in other is high, whereas the IDF of a word that is present in all categories is likely to be low.
 Thus, having the effect of highlighting words that are distinct.

 * TF-IDF = TF * IDF